-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum

 To obtain a more extensive opportunity for research, students may conduct part or all of their required AOC Scholarly Project (SP) during a year-long Research Elective, provided the necessary approvals are obtained in advance.
 The SP begins at the usual time (SP block 1) and then continues into a Research Elective.
 The student would be exempt from the other SP blocks requirement since the student would have conducted the SP research for sufficient additional time during the Research Elective.